 which defaults to the user’s default server.

-That is, it redirects to
+That is, the handler redirects to

 /hub/spawn if the user’s server is not running,

-or the server itself (
+or to the server itself (

 /user/:name) if the server is running.

-This default url behavior can be customized in two ways:
+This default URL behavior can be customized in two ways:

-To redirect users to the JupyterHub home page (
+First, to redirect users to the JupyterHub home page (

 instead of spawning their server,